 - invite children to share what God has revealed through the Word.
 This may begin with the question, "What did you hear?" or "What did you hear God/Jesus say?"
 (A Child Shall Lead Them p.
-81) - explore with children their responses to these questions and reflect upon how the Gospel of the day might relate to our daily lives - or lead them in guided reflection or silent meditation.
+81) - children with their explore responses to these questions and reflect upon how the Gospel of the day might relate to our daily lives - or lead them in guided reflection or silent meditation.